ukparliament/procedure-parsing/public/comments/summation_step.rb.md

 ... tainting the roads off the bridge as closed if the bridge is closed.

           update_route_hash( route_id, nil, 'UNTRAVERSABLE', nil, nil, nil )
-Otherwise, if the inbound route to the source step does not have a status of 'UNTRAVERSABLE' ...
+Otherwise, the inbound route to the source step does not have a status of 'UNTRAVERSABLE' ...

         else
-... we get the ‘current’, ‘status’, ‘parsed’ and ‘actualisation count’ attributes of the inbound route ...
+... and we get the ‘current’, ‘status’, ‘parsed’ and ‘actualisation count’ attributes of the inbound route ...

           current = route_current_attribute( inbound_route_id )
           status = route_status_attribute( inbound_route_id )
           parsed = route_parsed_attribute( inbound_route_id )
           actualisation_count = route_actualisation_count( inbound_route_id )
-... and set the attribute of this route to echo those of the inbound route.
+... and set these attributes of this route to those of the inbound route.

           update_route_hash( route_id, current, status, parsed, actualisation_count, nil )
         end